xplorer² Quick Start Guide

 $$Escape for a single $$

-Many of these tokens are intended for renaming large numbers of files, as they are used in File | Mass rename command.
+Many of these tokens are intended for renaming large numbers of files, as they are used in File > Mass rename command.
 But you can use them for any other purpose too; just type as many tokens as necessary in a single command and they will all be substituted according to the above rules.

-You may have noticed that all tokens were listed in uppercase.
+You may have noticed that all tokens in table 3 were listed in uppercase.
 If you type a token in lowercase then it is interpreted in a slightly different fashion, using the short 8.3 version of whatever name the normal uppercase token would have produced.
 To clarify, had $N corresponded to undocumented.h the lowercase $n would have resulted in UNDOCU~1.H, which is the equivalent old DOS filename.

-NOTE: The addressbar in scrap windows also supports command execution.
+The addressbar in scrap windows also supports command execution.
 The only difference is the concept of the "current directory".
 So whereas in normal browser windows the current directory is synchronized with the active folder, scrap windows contain files from many folders and as a result there is no current directory in the DOS sense.
 Therefore you should only use tokens that carry full path information, e.g. $F instead of $N, otherwise you may have problems addressing the intended files.
 The tokens $L, $R and $I don't have any meaning for scraps altogether.

-[PRO] Command output redirection
+Command output redirection start tools and pass arguments

 Most DOS commands don't have a GUI of their own and rely on the console window for their output.
-This is the traditional black & white system DOS box, which is rather awkward to use.
-The "pro" version comes with a substitute console that is nearly equivalent in functionality and much easier to work with, e.g. it can mark and copy text like a normal editor window, search for text, etc.
+This is the traditional black & white system DOS box, which is rather awkward to use. xplorer² comes with a substitute console that is nearly equivalent in functionality and much easier to work with, e.g. it can mark and copy text like a normal editor window, search for text, etc.

 This modern version of the DOS console automatically follows the browser window, changing its current directory as you browse folders with xplorer².
 The working path is shown on its title bar.
 It receives the output of all $-prompted commands issued from the addressbar and from command scripts, too.

-If despite all the extra functionality you prefer the traditional DOS console, you can disable it from Tools | Options | General.
-Note that in such a case you'll get a separate console for each command you execute.
+If despite all the extra functionality you prefer the traditional DOS console, you can disable it unticking "Redirect DOS command output..." program option.
+Note that in such a case you'll get a separate console for each DOS command you execute.

-Automatic script generation mass rename MP3 files
+Automatic script generation

 Commands launched from the addressbar operate only on the single focused item within the folder being browsed (unless a double prompt as >> is typed as discussed above).
 In some occasions you may need to apply the same command to a number of files as for instance for batch conversions of MP3 files.
-For this task it is more convenient to use Tools | Command script to treat all selected files in one stroke.
+For this task it is more convenient to use Tools > Command script menu to treat all selected files in one stroke.

-Figure 19.
+Figure 46.
 Dialog for batch file generation

 In this dialog you specify a command Template that will be applied to each and every selected file name.
 The syntax is identical to the addressbar commands, using the familiar $-tokens instead of actual file names.
 Command templates may contain multiple comma-separated commands as the above snapshot illustrates.
+If you want to add a comma verbatim in a command escape it with two ,, commas.

 The script generator replicates the command template for each selected file in succession.
 Plain text parts are reproduced verbatim and $-tokens are replaced on a per-file basis.
 If you have 100 files selected then 100 sets of commands will be generated, effortlessly.
 Let's have an example using the template ren "$N" "$B_$01$$.$E" on a selection that comprises 2 files, x2help.htm, x2help.ccs.